 Speculation exists as to whether King Richard III of England (1452-1485) had Ellis–van Creveld syndrome.
 He was the product of a consanguineous union, which makes an autosomal recessive condition more likely.
 In their writings, both Shakespeare and Sir Thomas Moore alluded to the presence of neonatal teeth, short stature, a skeletal dysplasia, and a crooked back when describing Richard III (Aird and McIntosh, 1978).

 Ellis–van Creveld syndrome has been described in both sexes and all ethnic groups.
 The incidence of the syndrome is approximately 1 in 60,000 livebirths (Zangwill et al., 1988).
-It is notable that the ...
+It is ...